cleverswine/outlook-notify/README.md

 # Outlook Reminder Notifications (for Linux)

-This application monitors an Office365 Outlook calendar and sends "toast" notifications based on appointment reminder settings.
+This application monitors an Office365 Outlook calendar and shows event reminder alerts based on the event's reminder settings.

 Notifications are sent using either the linux command `notify-send` or `zenity` (specified as a command-line argument).
 If using `notify-send`, alerts will show in the notification area of the taskbar.
 If using `zenity`, alerts show as a dialog box.